 Asher’s book is both gentler and sadder than the series.
 Instead of cramming in every social issue, it’s tightly focused on the mind of one suicidal girl, and Clay’s rising horror as he listens to the tapes over a single night.

-At times their voices merge confusingly into one, and the premise still feels a touch far-fetched; I think if you have a dozen kids involved, somebody would have confided to a parent.
+At times their voices merge confusingly into one, while the premise still feels a touch far-fetched; I think if you have a dozen kids involved, somebody would have confided to a parent.

-The school isn’t radioactive, but bullying goes on everywhere, and ongoing exposure can be a factor in suicidal behaviour.
+The school isn’t radioactive, but bullying goes on everywhere, with ongoing exposure a potential factor in suicidal behaviour.
 The book nails how hurtful gossip and rumours can be, and how one or two malevolent individuals, or pack leaders, can dominate a school or group.

-It’s a bittersweet coming-of-age, and I think the message is less about trying to ‘save’ others, as it is to reach out, and be friendly and undaunted by toxic peer groups.
-Maybe schools and colleges could be easier for the Hannah Bakers of the world.
+It’s a bittersweet coming-of-age.
+I think readers are being encouraged to be kinder, to be less daunted by toxic peer groups.
+Maybe then schools and colleges could be easier for the Hannah Bakers of the world.

 The number for the Samaritans in the UK is 116 123.
 In the US, the National Suicide Prevention Lifeline is 1-800-273-8255.
 In Australia, the crisis support service Lifeline is 13 11 14.
 Further international suicide helplines can be found at http://www.befrienders.org.